ralzitech/wixview/README.md

 ## Okay, I'm hooked.
 How do I get started?
 [You can download WixView from the Releases area!](https://github.com/ralzitech/wixview/releases)

+## Something isn't working as it should, what should I do?
+If something is not working as it should, feel free to open an issue!
+In your issue, please quote the website you are trying to use and the release of WixView

 ## Special thanks to
 - Jibbosh (for finding the exploit in the first instance)